Shamslux/DataEngineering/Data_Engineering_Course_XPE/Data Engineering Course XPE.md

 - I did not summarize the topics on ontology, open data, and linked data because they are very theoretical topics, and I preferred to leave them out of the summary to provide a more professional approach rather than a theoretical-educational one.

+- I also did not summarize the topics of data modeling and SQL because I already have educational and professional experience with this part.
+In summary, the professor worked again on the conceptual model in the relational database, normalization rules, the Entity-Relationship Model (ERM), and the main SQL commands.

+- The course concludes its first module with a practical assignment involving questions similar to a university exam.
+I will not share the questions because I cannot provide an accurate translation of the entire content (some images would remain in Portuguese), and also because I do not know if the questions are reused in their course, which could generate issues as they are in a public repository.

 ## What is Data?